lukeapage/node-markdown-spellcheck/readme.md

 ```
 Spelling - readme.md
- shows you the context of the speling mistake and gives you options
+ shows you the context of the spelling mistake and gives you options
 ?
 (Use arrow keys)
   Ignore
   Add to file ignores